 This morning I went to the church my grandparents went to when they were kids.
 According to my grandmother, it hasn’t changed a bit.
 Excepting the lighting and the primitive sound system, I believe her.
-A stuccoed building with the traditional church-y front entrance and little bell tower on top, its exterior belies the intricate painting and woodwork within.
+A stuccoed building with the traditional church-y front entrance and little bell tower on top and its exterior belies the intricate painting.
+The place also mostly consists of woodwork one could do at home with the help of a band saw.
 Ancient pews, the floor, and some wall ornamentations were uncovered by gold leaf.
 The narthex and nave was a testament to staunch conservative Belief, for no other would call for an entryway such as that.
 The altar and the bits behind it were covered in gold and Byzantine renderings of saints, who looked—in the way of such portraits—to be either respectful or grumpy depending on interpretation.

 An old woman, a ninety-year old version of the rugged feminine grace captured in that photo from the Great Depression of a mother squinting into the distance, as iconic as The Grapes of Wrath, lifted her chair up and out to me.
 Not just lifting but feeling and supporting its weight.
 She indicated where I should put it, the matriarch granting a pale out-of-towner the right to sit next to her daughter’s daughter’s daughter.
 Realizing this was something of a test, I in turn ceded my newfound seat to my grandmother, who sat down obligingly.
 “Who knew the Americanii could respect their elders?”
 The eye contact between mother and daughter was telling.
 Crows’ feet mingled with crows’ feet, staring at the priest or the dusty hot middle distance.